MarsSeo/NER/README.md

 | Bert-Large-BiLSTM|Marking |      3e-5     |     16     |   8    | 0.8454 | 0.8070 | 0.8191 |   0.8500  | 41m18.3s | RTX4060Ti16G    | TensorFlow |
 | RoBERTa-Base    |Marking |      3e-5     |     16     |   8    | 0.8447 | 0.8077 | 0.8175 |   0.8522  | 14m25.2s | RTX4060Ti16G    | TensorFlow |
 | RoBERTa-Large   |Marking |      3e-5     |     16     |   8    | 0.8535 | 0.8130 | 0.8210 |   0.8596  | 58m15.5s | RTX4060Ti16G    | TensorFlow |

+Please note that the models are only tested for one time each, results may have some stochastic error.
+Time cost is not so reliable since it depends on the usage distribution of device at training time.